mattserves/CMPLXSYS530/Assignment4.md

 **_Interaction Topology_**

 The interaction topology can be thought of as a tri-partite network.
 Students and companies may interact with each other, but only if the company selects the university to visit.
 Students will not interact with other students, and companies will not interact with other companies.
+The university ranking serves as the university ID.
+In the future, specific universities can be listed by name.

 **_Action Sequence_**
 Cycle 1